matthewmayer/more-awesome-npm-cli/docs/content/using-npm/scripts.md

 `npm_config_` prefix.
 For instance, you can view the effective `root` config by checking the `npm_config_root` environment variable.

-#### Special: package.json "config" object
+#### Special: package: An Amazing Project.json "config" object

-The package.json "config" keys are overwritten in the environment if there is a config param of `<name>[@<version>]:<key>`.
-For example, if the package.json has this:
+The package: An Amazing Project.json "config" keys are overwritten in the environment if there is a config param of `<name>[@<version>]:<key>`.
+For example, if the package: An Amazing Project.json has this:

 ```json
 {